-If you use a third party payment provider, chances are the look of your website changes dramatically when a customer shifts from browsing to making a payment.
-This can, subconsciously or otherwise, cause a sense of disconnect and a loss of trust.
+If you use a third party payment provider, the chances are that the look of your website can change dramatically when a customer shifts from browsing to making a payment.
+This can, subconsciously or otherwise, cause a sense of disconnect and a potential loss of trust.

 The speed and cost of shipping can both be major deterrents to a potential customer.
 This doesn’t have to mean crossing into Amazon territory and investing in drones – making things more convenient for a customer can be as simple as offering free shipping (which is likely to prove its worth in ROI).

 Alternatively, offer options such as “click and collect” or “reserve and collect”, which allow a customer to choose their item and receive it at their own convenience.
 This not only reduces those ubiquitous “sorry, you were out” cards coming through the letterbox, but puts control in the hands of the customer.

 Your payment portal isn’t the right place for ads.
 The last thing you want to do is redirect your prospect somewhere else once you’ve finally got them to the checkout and they’re ready convert.
 Make your basket and payment pages clean, simple and clear with solid calls to action every step of the way.

 Make sure your website is responsive and quick or you risk losing impatient customers as each new page loads.
 Simple steps such as including progress indicators give the customer more visibility and control over the process.